nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-signature.md

     ```

-2. Put the extension in the `config` directory of your server:
+2. Put the extension in the `$NUXEO_HOME/nxserver/config` directory of your server.
-    *   `$NUXEO/nxserver/config` for a Tomcat distribution,
-    *   `$NUXEO/server/default/deploy/nuxeo.ear/config` for a JBoss distribution.

 #### Setting up the Company Information for New Certificates